ClusterHQ/flocker/docs/install/index.rst

 There are several installation options with which you can get up and running with Flocker.

+..
+XXX The following sentence has been suppressed (FLOC 3577).
+TrueAbility has temporarily been taken offline to be updated.
    You can also try Flocker without installation, either in our live hosted environment or on virtual machines using our Vagrant image.
    For more information, see :ref:`get-started`.

 .. _quick-start-installer: